Another-Axiom/GT_CustomMapExample/README.md

 properties - otherwise, leave them as the default values.

 ### Lights
-The old Example Map found in `Assets/Scenes/Deprecated/` includes a `Directional Light` by default which closely recreates Gorilla Tag's daytime light.
-An updated Lighting setup will be added to the Functionality Overview map in a future update.
+The `Functionality Overview` scenes are setup with baked lighting and have a `Sunlight` directional light that can be used as a reference.
 You can add any other sort of `Light` to your map that you want, but ensure that the type is set to `Baked`.

 ### Other Tips
 Map compile time when baking lighting for the first time may be high.
 There's not much of a workaround here, so just